chaotictoejam/serverless-api-golang/README.md

 This repository contains an example of building a Serverless API using AWS Lambda, API Gateway, and the Serverless Framework.
 The API is written in Golang.

-This is the example code from DEV101 "Build a Serverless API in Go"
+This is the example code from DEV101 "Build a Serverless API in Go" presented at AWS Summit Toronoto on September 11th.
+2024.

 ## Prerequisites